 Thanks to modern treatments very few people with the virus go on to develop late-stage HIV.
 In fact, with early diagnosis and treatment most people with HIV can expect to have a long and healthy life.
-According to Patient, a 20-year-old person who responds well to drug treatment for HIV could expect to live to 78.
+According to a report in the medical journal Lancet HIV, a 20-year-old person with HIV today could expect to live to 78 (iii).

 Symptoms of HIV

 HIV symptoms don’t usually show up for several years because it takes time for the virus to replicate to the extent that it can weaken the immune system.
-However, about eight in 10 people develop flu-like symptoms soon after being infected.
+However, most people develop flu-like symptoms for a week or two soon after being infected (within two to six weeks, says the NHS (iv)).
 This is known as the primary infection or seroconversion illness.

 The primary infection can include symptoms such as a high temperature, sore throat, rash, headache, tiredness and general aches and pains.
 Some people may also experience nausea, diarrhoea and swollen glands during this time.

 The primary infection usually lasts a couple of weeks, but after that you may not have any other signs or symptoms for years.
-And that means you could be infected with HIV without realising it (according to Patient, estimates suggest there are around 10,000 people in the UK who are unaware they have HIV).
+And that means you could be infected with HIV without realising it.

 If you do start getting symptoms, they could include the following: